schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Archipelago

-A funeral service manager earns a uncontrolled environment at a tunnel.
+A funeral service manager earns an uncontrolled environment at a tunnel.

 ## Footy Pretense